- What is Laser Vision Correction?

 What does The Eye Center’s comprehensive LASIK fees include?

-The fee for LASIK at The Eye Center is inclusive.
-The fee covers the complimentary consultation, all pre-operative evaluations, corneal mapping, the entire LASIK procedure (this includes all applicable surgeon fees, all-laser LASIK, PRK fees, laser licensing and royalty fees, and facility fees), and all follow-up care related to the procedure for one year.
+The fee for LASIK at The Eye Center covers the entire LASIK or PRK procedure (this includes all applicable surgeon fees, all-laser LASIK, PRK fees, laser licensing and royalty fees, and facility fees), and all follow-up care related to the procedure for one year.
 This also includes any necessary enhancement procedures within the first year.
-Our patients may pay for the procedure using a variety of payment methods including cash, personal check, major credit cards (now including American Express), or payment through one of our interest-free monthly payment plans via Care Credit.
+Our patients can pay for their procedure using a variety of payment methods including cash, personal check, major credit cards, or payment through one of our interest-free monthly payment plans through Care Credit.
+The cost for the initial pre-operative examination is $150.00 and is due at the completion of the examination.

 May I see my family optometrist for pre and post-operative care?